Pros and Cons of Cloud Storage Back

 Advantage #5: Security

 Professional cloud storage firms typically offer far better data security than is otherwise available to small businesses through efforts of their own.
-Cloud storage companies offer password protected data storage.
+Cloud storage companies offer password-protected data storage and multi-factor authentication.
 Data is then sent over the internet using encryption technology.
 This ensures the highest standards of security are upheld.

 Disadvantage #1: Lack of total control